-Many missionary cults use psychological indoctrination or "brainwashing" techniques to obtain their quotas.
-This process usually begins by luring their victims to the cult's center, away from family, friends, and familiar surroundings.
-Upon arriving, they are assigned a "companion" of the opposite sex, who is to program the cult's beliefs, accomplishments, and goals into their thought processes by monotonous repetition day and night.
+Many missionary cults use psychological indoctrination techniques to obtain their quotas.
+This process usually begins by luring their victims to the cult's center, away from family, friends and familiar surroundings.
+Upon arriving, they are assigned a "companion" of the opposite gender, who is to program the cult's beliefs, accomplishments, and goals into their thought processes by monotonous repetition day and night.
 Subjects are also deprived of sleep and food, thereby substantially lowering their mental and physical resistance.
 During this period, the other cult members make them feel loved, wanted, needed, and "privileged" to help bring their "sacred" message to the world.

-One can only feel saddened at this unfortunate phenomenon, especially, because if only these people had been armed with prior knowledge of missionary tactics particularly how they misinterpret the Hebrew Bible to serve their goals all of this would have been avoided.
+One can only feel saddened at this unfortunate phenomenon, especially because if only these people had been armed with prior knowledge of missionary tactics, particularly how they misinterpret the Hebrew Bible to serve their goals, all of this would have been avoided.

 Therefore, I wholeheartedly urge that Their Hollow Inheritance, which is encyclopedic in scope, be as widely distributed as possible, for only the knowledgeable are immune from this missionary onslaught.

-This anthology, written in a clear and concise format, is designed to to serve as a reference manual - to know at a glance what Christian missionaries espouse, and how to answer them.
+This anthology, written in a clear and concise format, is designed to to serve as a reference manual - to know at a glance what Christian missionaries espouse and how to answer them.

 Their Hollow Inheritance features:

 - The astonishing parallels between the New Testament narratives and the ancient texts of the Hindus and Buddhists.

 - The true meaning and intent of the Hebrew Bible verses quoted in the New Testament and by Christian missionaries to support their claims.